 4.4.3.1 Provide information on the most important symptoms/effects, acute and delayed, from exposure.
+(Why not ask to divide it by route of exposure like for first-aid measures?)

 4.4.4 Indication of immediate medical attention and special treatment needed, if necessary.